 Hi, I’m Pastor Manny Cumplido…

-I’m the lead Pastor at West Newbury Congregational Church and a 2018 graduate of Gordon-Conwell (M.Div).
+I’m a 2018 graduate of Gordon-Conwell (MDiv).
 I grew up in Rhode Island with faithful parents who raised me in an immigrant, pentecostal church.
 In college, I had my own coming to faith where I first experienced discipleship through the love of campus ministers.
 Several years after that, a handful of brothers in Christ walked side by side with me through a recovery program that drastically overhauled my day-to-day relationship with God: prayer, scripture, and other spiritual disciplines were all integral to that process.
 At Gordon-Conwell I was fortunate enough to be discipled in ministry with Pastor Doug Whallon, and in study with Professor Adonis Vidu, whose encouragement to do theology “on our knees” helped ground difficult questioning in devotion to Jesus.
 All of this shapes how I see discipleship today.
 Discipleship has taken different forms in my life, but the constants have always been growing in Christlikeness, submitting to Scripture, and authentic relationships.